The Motion is Cary Granted

 How does it make you feel

+I just wish it would.
 I mean, if she did it with, I just, I feel like there's something going on.

 Like, like she's doing this on purpose to just charge me up.
+And obviously it's working.

 I think she's trying to get back at you for all the times when the two of you were 19 and you said she had to see Fight Club.

-I mean, looking back on it, I definitely showed her some movies that were not her favorites.
+I mean, looking back on it, I definitely. showed her some movies that were not her favorites.

-Ooh, yeah, like the one, the
+Ooh, yeah, like the one, the um,

+And it gave me nightmares.
 And I won't listen to the Beach Boys anymore.

 The experiment, but the German version.

 It's kind of loosely based on that Stanford experiment where people were prisoners and guards.
+And it's a heavy movie.

 It was good, but it made me cry.
+It's heavy.

 You're like, date night, honey.
+Let's watch audition.

 I got the pop card.

-How would you describe Rick's taste in movies, Nikki?
+how would you describe rick's taste in movies nikki

-He likes almost everything, and he's not too snobby about it.
+he likes almost everything and he's not too snobby about it

-I've actually gotten a little more picky about that, which is why I haven't really been watching a whole lot of stuff in the past five to ten years.
+cgi he doesn't get super picky about that I've actually gotten a little more picky about that, which is why I haven't really been watching a whole lot of stuff in the past five to ten years.

-Like blockbuster-y stuff.
+Like blockbustery stuff.
+Yeah.

 But he gets really crazy about like the comic book movies.
+What do you mean?

 He's a little outraged because I'm not into them.